 Monument Roman: Classic

-Created for the monument industry largely for sandblast work, this alphabet has been used typically for surnames on monuments, specifically over the top of family arches or columbaria.
-Less commonly it has also been used for given names and dates on smaller memorials.
-The alphabet saw most of its usage from 1925 until the 1960s, moderate usage through the 1990s, and some manufacturers still use Spacerite letter sets today.
+Created for the monument industry primarily for sandblast work, this alphabet has primarily been used for surnames on monuments, specifically over the top of family arches or columbaria, though it does also receive some usage for given names and dates on smaller memorials.
+The alphabet saw most of its use from 1925 until the 1960s, moderate usage through the 1990s, and some manufacturers still use Spacerite letter sets today.

 The designer has not been confirmed, but it is likely that the letters were drawn by memorial draftsman Timothy Jellow, one of the two original partners of the Spacerite Company, and the original patent holder for the Spacerite system.

 The Spacerite Classic Roman alphabet was the first monument font created by the Spacerite Company.
 This is confirmed by the first advertisements produced in 1925, which show only the Classic Roman letters on a Spacerite board.
 The alphabet was followed closely by the Spacerite Modified Roman, and both were created before the Spacerite patents were granted in 1926 – as many sets have the raised abbreviations “PAT.
 PEND.” on them.
 After the patent for the metal letters was received the words were removed from subsequent letter sets.
 The Classic Roman style of lettering was quite common in the industry at the time of the creation of the Spacerite sets, but the Modified Roman quickly took over in popularity.